Woody Allen Says He Should Be the #MeToo ‘Poster Boy’

-Since Harvey Weinstein’s sexual harassment and assault allegations emerged, old and new accusations against powerful men in Hollywood have been in the spotlight — including the longstanding allegation that Woody Allen abused his adoptive daughter Dylan Farrow more than two decades ago.
-But now, in a new interview on an Argentinian news program, Allen says believes that he should actually be the “poster boy” for the #MeToo movement.
+Since Harvey Weinstein’s sexual harassment and assault allegations emerged, old and new accusations against powerful men in Hollywood have been in the spotlight — including the long-standing allegation that Woody Allen abused his adoptive daughter Dylan Farrow more than two decades ago.
+But now, in a new interview on an Argentinian news program, Allen says he believes that he should actually be the “poster boy” for the #MeToo movement.

 In a Sunday interview with Periodismo Para Todos, per Quartz, Allen spoke of how “upsetting” it was when his daughter’s allegations of abuse resurfaced.
 “This is something that has been thoroughly looked at 25 years ago by all the authorities and everybody came to the conclusion that it was untrue,” he said.
 “And that was the end and I’ve gone on with my life.
 For it to come back now, it’s a terrible thing to accuse a person of.
 I’m a man with a family and my own children.”